eisbilen/Starbucks-Capstone-Project/README.md

 ## Motivation

-The main motivation for the development of this project is to provide a consistent and valid model that allows the creation of interest offers for the clients of any company, in this case starbucks.
+The primary objective of this project is to establish a robust and reliable model that enables the generation of engaging promotional offers tailored to the customers of any organization, such as Starbucks.

 ## Resources

-The project has the following different resources in file form:
+The project comprises various resources in file format, including the followings:

-The analysis, cleaning, data exploration and construction of models based on the dataset created as a result of the previous steps is divided into two files that should be executed in the following order:
+The analysis, cleaning, data exploration, and model construction based on the dataset generated from the preceding steps are organized into two files that need to be executed in the specified sequence:

 #### Jupyter Notebooks

-`Starbucks_Capstone_notebook1.ipynb`
+`Starbucks_Capstone_Project_PreProsessing.ipynb`

-`Starbucks_Capstone_Challenge_Building models.ipynb`
+`Starbucks_Capstone_Project_Models.ipynb`

 #### Datasets
 Datasets (provided by Udacity) used for this project are the following: